augusto-gtns/gpt/README.md

 | OPENAI_CHAT_ROLE    | Default assistant role to start a new chat sessions.                                                                                                                   |
 | OPENAI_SHELL_PREFIX | Default prefix to --shell prompts.                                                                                                                                     |
 | OPENAI_CODE_PREFIX  | Default prefix to --code prompts.                                                                                                                                      |
-> The a assitant role is used to tell the chat the which role should be act.

 ## Reference

 - [OpenAI API docs](https://platform.openai.com/docs/api-reference)